repobee/repobee/docs/update.rst

     [INFO] Opened issue ham-master-repo-1/#1-'Nice title'
     [INFO] done!

-Note that ``repomate`` tries to push 3 times before finally giving up and opening an issue.
+Note that Repomate tries to push 3 times before finally giving up and opening an issue.
 This is because pushes can fail for other reasons than rejections, such as timeouts and other network errors.